open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 {% /codeInfo %}

 {% codeInfo srNumber=31 %}
-- **metadata_ingestion_workflow()**: This code defines a function `metadata_ingestion_workflow()` that loads a YAML configuration, creates a `ProfilerWorkflow` object, executes the workflow, checks its status, prints the status to the console, and stops the workflow.
+- **metadata_ingestion_workflow()**: This Python function `metadata_ingestion_workflow()` creates a `ProfilerWorkflow` object using a configuration loaded from a YAML file.
+It then executes the workflow, raises an exception if the execution fails, prints the workflow's current status, and finally stops the workflow execution.
+This function encapsulates the logic for executing a data ingestion workflow using the Airflow framework.

 {% /codeInfo %}

 {% codeInfo srNumber=32 %}
-- **DAG**: Here DAG called `profiler_example` that runs a metadata ingestion workflow using the `PythonOperator`.
-The DAG has default arguments, a start date of one day ago, and is not paused or set to catch up on missed schedules.
-The `PythonOperator` calls the `metadata_ingestion_workflow()` function to execute the workflow.
+- **DAG**: creates a DAG using the Airflow framework, and tune the DAG configurations to whatever fits with your requirements
+- For more Airflow DAGs creation details visit [here](https://github.com/open-metadata/OpenMetadata/blob/main/openmetadata-spec/src/main/resources/json/schema/metadataIngestion/databaseServiceProfilerPipeline.json).
 {% /codeInfo %}